David Simmons (ethnologist)

 David Roy Simmons MBE (6 September 1930 – 30 November 2015), also known as Rawiri Te Puru Terehou, was a New Zealand ethnologist, historian and author.

-Biography
+Early life and family

+Born in Auckland on 6 September 1930, Simmons was educated at Sacred Heart College, Auckland.
+He went on to study at Auckland Teachers' College from 1948 to 1950, Auckland University College from 1949 to 1950, and Victoria University College in 1951.
+He then studied in France, at the University of Paris, the École du Louvre and the University of Rennes, gaining two diplomas, before returning to Auckland where he graduated with a Master of Arts degree in 1962.

+In 1955, Simmons married Winifred Mary Harwood, and the couple went on to have two children.

+Career

-Born in 1930, Simmons studied at Victoria University College and the University of Auckland, graduating from the latter with a Master of Arts with honours.
-From 1962 to 1968 he was the keeper in anthropology at Otago Museum in Dunedin.
-He was appointed as the ethologist at the Auckland Institute and Museum in 1968, and became the assistant director of Auckland War Memorial Museum in 1978.
+From 1962 to 1968, Simmons was the keeper in anthropology at Otago Museum in Dunedin.
+He was appointed as the ethologist at the Auckland Institute and Museum in 1968, and became the assistant director of Auckland War Memorial Museum in 1978, serving in that role until 1986.

+Simmons was a co-curator and a member of the organising committee for the international exhibition Te Maori, which toured the United States and New Zealand from 1984 to 1987.
+Simmons also contributed to the exhibition's catalogue.
+He served as a council member of the Otago Institute, the Polynesian Society and the New Zealand Archaeological Association, and as secretary of the Umupuia Marae Trust.

-He wrote many books relating to Māori art, culture and history, including:
+Simmons wrote many books relating to Māori art, culture and history, including: